Leadership Tomorrow Class 33 - 2022

 The Leadership program was created in 1986 to assist emerging community leaders in preparing for leadership positions in local government and community affairs.
 The program's intent is to help the community face the complex issues of today's world while providing the necessary leadership for tomorrow.

 The purpose of Leadership Tomorrow is to be able to provide Vermilion County with a continuing resource of men and women - equipped with community knowledge and leadership skills, challenged to get involved - shaping the future and direction of our community's potential.
-This is done with 9 sessions, generally every other Friday, starting with a one-and-a-half day Retreat (locally, not overnight) starting in January 2017 and ending with Graduation Day in May 2017.
+This is done with 9 sessions, generally every other Friday (8:00 a.m. - 4:30 p.m.), starting with a one-and-a-half day Retreat (locally, not overnight) starting in January 2022 and ending with Graduation Day in May 2022.
 Education, experience and community service are emphasized (see more information at application link below).
+This class will also include community history and leadership training.
+We are preparing for future leadership of the community with informed, accurate information and awareness.
 This is a County-wide program.

 The Leadership Tomorrow program benefits include:

 Employers - Provides exposure to local social, political, and economic factors that impact business.